 5.410.2 Commissioning.
 [N] For new buildings 10,000 square feet and over, building commissioning shall be included in the design and construction processes of the building project to verify that the building systems and components meet the owner's or owner representative's project requirements.
 Commissioning shall be performed in accordance with this section by trained personnel with experience on projects of comparable size and complexity.
+All occupancies other than I-occupancies and L-occupancies shall comply with the California Energy Code as prescribed in California Energy Code Section 120.8.
+For I-occupancies that are not regulated by OSHPD or for I-occupancies and L-occupancies that are not regulated by the California Energy Code Section 100.0 Scope, all requirements in Sections 5.410.2 through 5.410.2.6 shall apply.

 Commissioning requirements shall include:

-- 1. Owner's or owner representative's project requirements.
+- Owner's or owner representative's project requirements.

 - 2. Basis of design.

 - 3. Commissioning measures shown in the construction documents.

 - 4. Commissioning plan.

 - 5. Functional performance testing.

-- 6. Documentation and training.

-- 7. Commissioning report.
+- 6. Documentation and training. - 7.
+Commissioning report.

-1. Dry storage warehouses of any size.

-- 2. Areas under 10,000 square feet used for offices or other conditioned accessory spaces within dry storage warehouses. - 3.
-Tenant improvements under 10,000 square feet as described in Section 303.1.1. - 4.
-Commissioning requirements for energy systems covered by the 2013 California Energy Code.
+- 1. Unconditioned warehouses of any size. - Areas less than 10,000 square feet used for offices or other conditioned accessory spaces within unconditioned warehouses. - 3.
+Tenant improvements less than 10,000 square feet as described in Section 303.1.1. - 4.
+Open parking garages of any size, or open parking | | garage areas, of any size, within a structure.